bwcii/bwcii-blog/src/content/blog/study-plan.md

 As you can see, I study pretty close to my daily goals for for 6 days in a row, then take at least a day off after that.
 Knowing this, I can give myself permission to take a day off around then because I know this pattern works for me.
 I get caught right back up to my goal within a day or two after my day off.

+You should also take some time to intentionally experiment with how you study.
+Try changing what time during the day you study, play with how long you study during a single study session.
+Maybe pomodoro timers work great for you, maybe not.
+If you track your study time, you'll be able to see what works for you.

 **Burnout and Recovery**

+All of the above are great on their own, but when you bring them all together you can achieve the more important goal of not burning yourself out.

+Studying consistently is difficult because the more you study the closer to burnout you'll get.
+You will burnout at some point.
+It's just going to happen.
+That's why you need to experiment and track how you study.
+Eventually you'll find a sweet spot that lets you study without burning out.

+Once you do this long enough, you'll actually be able to identify symptoms of pre-burnout.
+Listen to them!
+There's no reason to push yourself to your breaking point when you can just take a day off.
+Being completely burnt out will cost you more study time, give you more stress, and demotivate you much more than if you took a break as soon as you notice you're entering your pre-burnout phase.

+I'll give you an example real quick.
+When I get burnt out, my motivation goes to zero and I feel like an empty shell.
+I can still get myself to go through the motions of studying, but I have zero retention.
+I'm also extremely irritable, and basically glue myself to the sofa and watch brain numbing TV for up to two weeks.
+My burnout is very strong and lasts quite a long time.

+What I've noticed is that as I get closer to burnout, the hours I'll study each day naturally get lower and lower, I'll start missing days of studying, and then in a last act of defiance I'll dump a ton of hours into a couple of days.
+Then BAM.
+Burnout is right around the corner.

+As soon as I notice I'm getting close to burnout, I take at least a day off.
+No studying, no extra work, no side projects.
+The best way to fend off burnout is to spend time with friends and family.
+Reminding yourself why you're studying and how these new skills can impact those around you can help recharge your motivation batteries and fend off burnout.

+Better yet!
+Schedule breaks into your studying if you find that you keep bumping into burnout.
+It's like working for the weekend.
+If you know your break is right around the corner it can make it easier on you to stay consistant until your study vacation!

+**Conclusion**

+I know a lot of this may seem obvious, but it's difficult.